Welcome to the Diabetes Research Hub

 Requirements for Previewing the Edge UI:

-1. Surveilr Tool (Use the latest version).
+1. Surveilr Tool (Use the latest version unless specified).

-2. Deno Runtime (require Deno 2.0)
+2. Deno Runtime (requires Deno 2.0)

-Follow the Deno Installation Guide for step-by-step instructions.
 If Deno is already installed, upgrade to Deno 2.0 by running the following command as an administrator:

 deno upgrade